ritwik-j/gym-factory/README.md

 >numpy=1.19.4
 >gym=0.17.3

 To install the Gym package, clone the package to your local computer.
-Then navigate to the root directory and in terminal type:
+Then in terminal navigate to the root directory of the repo and type:

->`pip3 install -e .`
+>`$ pip3 install -e .`

 ## Neural Networks Used